CommunityDragon/awesome-league/README.md

 A list of things that work with the League of Legends APIs.

-Join the [Riot Games Third Party Party Developer Community](https://discordapp.com/invite/riotgamesdevrel) to find out more about League's APIs and its possibilities.
+Join the [Riot Games Third-Party Developer Community](https://discordapp.com/invite/riotgamesdevrel) to learn more about League's APIs and their possibilities.

 ## Contents

 * [Documentation](#documentation) - All sources of information about developing for League.
 * [Applications](#applications) - Apps that work directly with client/game APIs.
-* [External Apps](#external-apps) - Apps that work externally with the use of Riot API.
+* [External Apps](#external-apps) - Apps that work externally using Riot API.
 * [Content Creation](#content-creation) - Tools made for Content Creators, mostly made with Replay API.
 * [Developer Tools](#developer-tools) - Tools for help in developing own apps for League.
 * [DevOps Tools](#devops-tools) - DevOps tools for developing League Apps.

 ## Documentation

-* [Riot Developer Portal](https://developer.riotgames.com/docs/lol) - Docs about all of the APIs.
+* [Riot Developer Portal](https://developer.riotgames.com/docs/lol) - Documentations about all the APIs.

 * [HexDocs](https://hextechdocs.dev/) - Unofficial docs made by the community.